Taurine in Raw Dog Food: Why It Matters for Heart Health

 If you only have 30 seconds, here's what you need to know:

-Taurine is an amino acid with critical roles in heart muscle function, eye health, and digestion.
-While some dogs can synthesize taurine, many struggle to produce enough and must acquire it from food.
+Taurine is a non-negotiable amino acid for your dog.
+It plays a starring role in heart muscle function, eye health, and smooth digestion.
+While some dogs are little taurine-making factories, many others struggle to produce enough and have to get it directly from their dinner bowl.

-The NRC 2006 standard is 100 mg per 1000 kcal.
-Diets relying on white meat or single-protein beef often fail to reach 50% of this target.
+The **NRC 2006** gold standard is 100 mg per 1000 kcal.
+If you're leaning heavily on white meat or basic beef muscle, you're likely missing half of this target.
+That's not just a 'gap'—it's a clinical oversight.

 Protein Taurine Content Notes